databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 </div>
 </div>

-The first time the graph is created index data-structures are created for all the vertices in the graph and missing vertices are detected and allocated.
+The first time the graph is created, GraphX constructs index data structures for all the vertices in the graph and detects and allocates missing vertices.
-Computing the triplets will require an additional join but this should run quickly now that the index data-structures have been created.
+Computing the triplets will require an additional join but this should run quickly now that the indexes have been created.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">